plan44/vdcd/README.md

 "vdcd" is a free (opensource, GPLv3) virtual device connector (vdc) implementation for digitalSTROM systems.
 A vdc integrates third-party automation hardware as virtual devices into a digitalSTROM system.
+Optionally, it can also run as a standalone home automation controller (see _--localcontroller_ option).

 This vdcd has ready-to-use implementation for various **EnOcean** devices, **DALI** lamps (single dimmers or **RGB and RGBW** multi-channel **color lights** including DT6 and DT8 support), Philips **hue LED color lights**, **WS281x RGB LED chains** (directly on RPi, via p44-ledchain driver on MT7688), simple contacts and on-off switches connected to Linux **GPIO** and **I2C** pins, **PWM** outputs via i2c, experimental **DMX512** support via OLA and console based debugging devices.

+When vdcd is built with *p44script* enabled, **custom devices** can be implemented as **simple scripts**.
+The p44script language has support for http and websocket APIs, and can make use of the [**p44lrgraphics**](https://github.com/plan44/p44lrgraphics) subsystem to create complex LED matrix effects.

 In addition to the built-in implementations, vdcd provides the **plan44 vdcd external device API**, a simple socket-based API that allows implementing **custom devices as external scripts or programs** in any language which can open socket connections (almost any, sample code for bash, C and nodeJS is included)